YoussefYasserAbdelkader/Haven/README.md

 ### 2. Environment Setup

-Create a `.env` file in both the backend folder.
+Create a `.env` file in the backend folder.
 🛑 Copy .env.example to .env and fill in your own credentials before running the app.

 #### `.env` (backend):